 Thanks to recent financial crises, corporate scandals, and the overall reshaping of today’s business environment accountancy, which was once considered a back-office function, has moved to the forefront adding new dimensions to the role of accountants.

-According to Saint Leo associate professor of accounting, Dr. Passard Dean, accountants no longer quietly crunch numbers behind the scenes.
+According to Saint Leo professor of accounting, Dr. Passard Dean, accountants no longer quietly crunch numbers behind the scenes.
 They work alongside senior management making best-practice recommendations, reporting on compliance issues, and suggesting ways to reduce costs and improve profits.
 They interact with clients, and they work in teams with colleagues to make decisions.

 This more prominent role means that employers are looking for accounting graduates with strong interpersonal skills.